codepr/codepr.github.io/_posts/2019-03-07-sol-mqtt-broker-p4.md

 }

 /*
- * Deallocate the hashtable using the defined destructor, if the destructor is
+ * De-allocate the hashtable using the defined destructor, if the destructor is
  * NULL it call normal free on key-value pairs.
  */
 void hashtable_release(HashTable *table){